vidhya-data-analyst/customer-churn-analysis/README.md

 ---

 ## 💡 Key Insights
-- Customers with **month-to-month contracts** have a higher churn rate
+- Customers with month-to-month contracts have the highest churn rate
-- Higher **monthly charges** are associated with increased churn
-- Customers with long-term contracts are more likely to stay
+- Customers with higher monthly charges are more likely to churn
-- Contract type plays a significant role in customer retention
-- Customers with low tenure tend to leave early
+- Customers with short tenure (new customers) tend to leave early
+- Long-term contract customers show better retention

+---

+## 💡 Business Recommendations
+- Offer incentives for customers to switch to long-term contracts
+- Provide discounts or loyalty benefits for high-paying customers
+- Improve onboarding experience for new customers
+- Target high-risk customers with retention campaigns

 ---